mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

 If writing data to a NetCDF file (the default format), the ``--netcdf-compression-level`` option can be set to compress the downloaded file.
 This reduces file size but increases writing time.
 Without this option, the file is written faster but with a larger size.
 For Zarr format ('.zarr' extension), the default compression of the Copernicus Marine Data Store is applied, making the download fast and compressed without using ``--netcdf-compression-level``.

-Default NetCDF compression settings for the toolbox are:
+Default NetCDF compression settings for the Toolbox are:

 .. code-block:: text